Rates FAQs

 What are these other charges on my rates notice?

 After Black Saturday in 2009, the Royal Commission looked to change how the fire authorities were funded.
-In 2013/14 councils were requested to collect the Fire Services Property Levy (FSPL).
+In 2013/14 councils were requested to collect the Emergency Services and Volunteers Fund (ESVF), (previously the Fire Services Property Levy (FSPL).)
 This levy ensures all property owners are contributing to the fire authorities, not just those who have household insurance.
 This charge is set by the Victorian Government and is not subject to the rate cap.
 Council collects this money and passes it to the State Revenue Office quarterly.

 I am experiencing some troubles in paying – can we work something out?

 Of course we can – our team is here to assist you.
-Give them a call and we can come to an agreement that works for everyone.
-All information is kept confidential.
+See what options are available for you here

 Can I have a say on the future of how rates are distributed?

 Of course, we would love to hear from you!
-Council reviews its Budget(PDF, 1MB) and Revenue and Rating Plan(PDF, 777KB) before to June 30 each year and public consultation is part of the process!
-We welcome all feedback about the Budget and related documents, and take that feedback on board where we can.
+Council reviews its Budget(PDF, 927KB) and Revenue and Rating Plan(PDF, 719KB) before to June 30 each year and public consultation is part of the process!
+We welcome all feedback about the Budget and related documents and take that feedback on board where we can.

 Do I pay a Municipal Charge?